 Curious about what numbers you need to look at to calculate possible ROI?
 Hippo has a handy ROI Calculator.

 Go back to the top and start filling in those blanks.
 What are the problems you want to solve?
 Then start calling providers and get the ball rolling.
 Find out which providers have the features you need.
 Then watch a couple of demos to get a feel for how the software works.
+Understand the assets you're trying to track and manage and whether a different software like fleet maintenance software is more applicable to your organization.
 Check for ease-of-use.
 You want something that's uncluttered with everything where you expect it to be.
 Ask about training and support.
 You can narrow it down to one question you can ask yourself: Is this provider invested in my success?
 Finally, when you're looking at price, think in terms of ROI.
 You're not spending money, you're saving it.
 But you need to have some idea of how and how much.